walinejs/waline/docs/en/guide/client/syntax.md

 ### Restricted preview function

-In order to control the size of the client `@waline / client`, many functions can **correctly rendered in the comment area**, but they **cannot be displayed correctly in the preview mode**.
+In order to control the size of `@waline/client` on client side, many functions can **correctly rendered in the comment area**, but they **cannot be displayed correctly in the preview mode**.

 This includes the following restrictions: